Small Business Survival: financial relief available under The CARES Act and the DC Small Business Recovery Microgrant Program

 The legislation authorizes the loan proceeds to be used only toward payroll and employee compensation, group health care benefits, mortgage interest obligations (excepting prepayment), lease, and utility payments during the covered period of February 15, 2020 through June 30, 2020, in addition to interest on any other debt obligations incurred before February 15, 2020.

 Of note, Section 1106(b) of the proposed law provides for loan forgiveness.
 Borrowing employers may be eligible for loan forgiveness in the amount of payroll, mortgage interest, rent, and utility payments made during the 8-week period beginning on the date of the loan origination.
-The amount forgiven is considered "canceled indebtedness" and is excluded from gross income for tax purposes.
+The amount forgiven is “cancel debt” and excludes gross income for tax purposes.